Dashticz/dashticz/docs/blocks/graphs.rst

       | ``'vertical'``: is the same as true
       | ``'horizontal'``: enables the feature and display a horizontal bar chart, grouped by device
   * - beginAtZero
     - This forces the Y axis to begin at 0 (zero).
+The beginAtZero setting can accomodate multiple Y axes.
+For example, for a graph with 3 Y axes, you can use: ``beginAtZero: [true, false, true]`` For a graph with a single Y axis, you can use: ``beginAtZero: true``
   * - height
     - ``'300px'``: Height of the graph in the graph block
   * - width